Report a new claim or view the status of an existing claim

 If you’re a Progressive policyholder, and you have rental coverage on your policy, we cover the cost of a rental vehicle for up to three days (after we let you know the value of your vehicle).
 If you’re not a Progressive policyholder, your claims rep explains the rental process.

 No, you need to log in to your online account, call us, or call your agent to remove this vehicle from your policy.
-If you buy a replacement vehicle, you need to add it to your policy within 30 days of becoming the owner.
+If you buy a replacement vehicle, you need to add it to your auto insurance policy within 30 days of becoming the owner.